John Agar: Political views

+Premature obituary

+Agar was drinking at his friend and filmmaker Ed Wood's apartment one day in the late 1960s when the afternoon news program erroneously announced Agar's obituary.
+Wood called the studio and told them: "He's alive... he's sitting right here with me now!"
+The story was corrected shortly thereafter.

 Death

-Agar died on April 7, 2002, in Burbank, California from severe complications from emphysema.
+Agar died on April 7, 2002, in Burbank, California from severe complications from emphysema, after being confined for months to an iron lung.
 He was 81.
-He was buried beside his wife at Riverside National Cemetery in Riverside, California.

 Legacy

-As for being associated with science fiction B movies, Agar said, "I don't resent being identified with B science fiction movies at all", Agar later said.
-"Why should I?
+As for being associated with science fiction B movies, Agar said, "I don't resent being identified with B science fiction movies at all."
+Agar later said, "Why should I?
 Even though they were not considered top-of-the-line, for those people that like sci-fi, I guess they were fun.
 My whole feeling about working as an actor is, if I give anybody any enjoyment, I'm doing my job, and that's what counts."

+John Agar has been referenced in multiple songs by various rock bands.
+Frank Zappa mentions Mr. Agar in the song "The Radio is Broken" from the 1983 album The Man From Utopia.

 The Seattle band The Young Fresh Fellows recorded the songs "The New John Agar" and "Agar's Revenge" on the Topsy Turvy album in 1985.

+John Agar is also mentioned by lesser-known bands such as The Underpeople (Zontar, The Thing from Venus) and The Dead Elvi (John Agar Rules).

-The television series Mystery Science Theater 3000 has made fun of several of Agar's films, including The Mole People, Women of the Prehistoric Planet and Revenge of the Creature.
+The television series Mystery Science Theater 3000 has featured several of Agar's films, including The Mole People, Women of the Prehistoric Planet and Revenge of the Creature.